bbmokhtari/django-translations/docs/reference/management/commands/synctranslations.rst

       Prompts the user with the message asking them for a yes or no answer, optionally a default value can be set for the answer.

+      :param message: The question to ask the user for yes or no with.
+      :type message: str
+      :param default: The default value for the answer.
+      :type default: str or bool or None
+      :return: The user's yes or no answer.
+      :rtype: bool

    .. method:: should_run_synchronization()